Summer T & I

 ONLINE; 5/26 - 6/19

+This course conducted in English requires near native competence in two languages and basic knowledge of translation techniques.
 Discussion of translation memory, storage of term bases, and file maintenance for CAT tools.
 Introduction to major CAT software.
-Hands-on practice in computer lab.
-Students may work in the second language of their choice.
-Conducted in English.
+Students may work in the second language of their choice, but must email instructor (firstname.lastname@example.org) with their language combination in translation before registering.